 Your primary customers are restaurants and grocery stores.
 You have to find out whether the area of your business has high-end restaurants or not because chefs of such restaurants prefer to use microgreens in their items.

 The grocery stores also sell microgreens.
-You have to find out the number of grocery stores and assess the demand for microgreens with the help of discussion with the store owners.
+You have to find out the number of grocery stores and assess the demand for microgreens with the help of discussions with the store owners.

 Research the residents of the area, their affordability, and choices.
 You can also sell your products to different households because many people prefer to buy freshly grown greens directly from the farm owners.